-The most reasonably likely worst case scenario involves Year 2000 problems experienced by PIA's staffing suppliers.
+The most reasonably likely worst case scenario with respect to year 2000 issues involves Year 2000 problems experienced by PIA's staffing suppliers.
 In such a scenario PIA's ability to efficiently deploy the necessary staff to service its clients' needs could be negatively affected.
 PIA does not anticipate that any such effects would be of a long term nature as it has alternative methods of deploying staff that do not involve the use of such suppliers.
 In the event that certain systems fail to function properly, manual processes will be implemented.
-Due to the nature of the business, PIA does not anticipate a system failure to cease the operations, as operations are not deemed to be systems dependent.
-Additionally, PIA plans to be capable of operating in the event of a systems failure of any vendor.